maxGraph/maxGraph/packages/website/docs/usage/codecs.md

 ### import/decode mxGraph models

-`maxGraph` provides a special support to import `mxGraph` models which you a different XML structure (mainly because the name of the class are prefixed by `mx` in `mxGraph`).
+`maxGraph` provides a special support to import `mxGraph` models which have a different XML structure (mainly because the name of the class are prefixed by `mx` in `mxGraph`).

 This allows interoperability with `draw.io/diagrams.net` and ease the migration from `mxGraph`.